 the Outstanding Teacher Award from the UMass College of

 Natural Sciences.
 In 2017, one of my papers

 received the IEEE INFOCOM Test of Time Paper Award.

 Inferring causal effects in relational data.
 David Arbour, Daniel Garant, and David Jensen (2016).
 SIGKDD.

 Navigation and Routing in Networks

 Privacy and Networks

 Overfitting and Multiple Comparisons

-Recent courses include:
+Recent and upcoming courses include: